 Address: Meidi Street, Qingshui District, Taichung City, Taiwan 436

-Accommodation: MyDeer Backpacker Hostel from S$27 per night
+Accommodation: MyDeer Backpacker Hostel, from ~S$35 per night

 D6: Tainan on Two Wheels!

-We started our day in Tainan with some morning exercise, cycling.
-The hostel we stayed at has 3 bicycles available for guests to use, and we decided to make use of them as Tainan’s streets are relatively easy to navigate with places of interests situated not far from one another.
+We started our day in Tainan with some morning exercise — cycling.
+The hostel we stayed at has three bicycles available for guests to use, and we decided to make use of them, as Tainan’s streets are relatively easy to navigate with places of interest situated not far from one another.

-First pit stop we made was the Anping Tree House 安平樹屋, a dilapidated warehouse of the ’40s that has since been consumed by a huge Banyan tree.
-For those who are into urban exploration.
+The first pit stop we made was the Anping Tree House 安平樹屋, a dilapidated warehouse of the ’40s that has since been consumed by a huge Banyan tree.
+A must-see for those who are into urban exploration!

 Address: No.108, Gubao St, Anping District, Tainan City [台南市安平區古堡街108號]

-*Pro-tip: If you are planning to visit 3 or more of the below attractions, getting the Tainan City (4+1) Monument Pass at NT$150 is a better deal.
-Passes can be purchased from ticketing counters at any of the below:
+*Pro-tip: If you are planning to visit three or more of the below attractions, getting the Tainan City (4+1) Monument Pass at NT$150 is a better deal.
+Passes can be purchased from ticketing counters found in any of the below:

 Tianhou Temple 安平開臺天后宮

-After exploring the Tree House, we continued exploring the Old Streets of Anping, which is kept alive by the constant stream of visitors.
-Many of whom there to pay the famous Tianhou Temple 安平開臺天后宮 around the corner a visit.
+After exploring the Tree House, we continued exploring the Old Streets of Anping, which are kept alive by the constant stream of visitors — many of whom are there to pay the famous Tianhou Temple 安平開臺天后宮 around the corner a visit.